Schwarzkopf-Henkal/Chat-Room-Lite/README.md

 ✔️🚫 : Click this to add `/[ban/unban] <User ID>` into the input box.

 @ : Click this to add `@<User ID> ` into the input box.
 NOTE: Only the recipient will highlight the code.
-You should add a space after each `@<Uset ID>`, even after the end of the message.
+You should add a space after each `@<User ID>`, even after the end of the message.

 ## Feature
 1. WLAN support